Food

 Food Carts

 The food truck craze has swept the national food scene, and there are great options all across the country.
-But it’s hard to deny that Portland is the honorary capitol of the food truck scene (and the best of the food truck cities), for all kinds of reasons:
+But it’s hard to deny that Portland is America’s honorary food truck capitol (and the best of the food truck cities), for all kinds of reasons:

 (1.)
 We’ve got our own cool name for them (because Portland always has to be a little bit different): food carts!